psaylor/spoke/README.md

 * __`saveRawAsync(rawAudioStream, filename)`__: Saves the provided raw audio stream to filename.eturns a Promise which will be fulfilled with the filename of the saved file upon completion, or rejected with the SoxCommand error upon failure.

 #### Recorder Usage
 The [Recorder][recorder.js] module is primarily used to enable live audio recording on the web over [socket.io].
 Then the saved audio can be immediately processed with one of the speech technologies or stored for later analysis.
+Here are some examples of how to setup and use a new Recorder instance either using callbacks or Promises, and an example of how to use the Recorder module alongside socket.io for audio recording.

 ##### Recording with Callbacks
 ```js